DeanJain/JavaBigdata/Architecture.md

 * Dependency Inversion Principle - Instead of writing code that refers to actual classes, you should instead write code that refers to interfaces or perhaps abstract classes
 ![solid](static/solid.png)

+#### CQRS - Command Query Responsibility Segregation with Event Sourcing

+Consistency
+- Command – can be implemented with strong consistency in the write model
+- Query – can be eventually consistent in the read model

+Data storage
+- Command – storage optimized for writing, e.g. normalized form
+- Query – storage optimized for reading, e.g. reduce joins with denormalized form

+Scalability
+- Command – mostly low scalability requirements, because writes are few compared to reads
+- Query – most of the operations in a typical system are reading data

+Pointers:
+- CQRS introduces complexity, which makes changing the system more difficult.
+This makes sense only if you have some ridiculous performance problems, which are solved better with two data models, instead of one.
+Most applications do not fall into this category.
+- It could be, that CQRS is a match for you.
+However, have you tested a simpler approach first?
+Do you have some numbers, which prove, that a traditional relational database will not be sufficient?
+You will be surprised how well an RDBS can scale, without your users noticing any delay.
+- Eventual consistency is a problem, which you cannot avoid.
+Furthermore, whether eventual consistency is a deal-breaker, is decided by the business people, not by you.
+- Event-sourcing: Try with one data model first.
+Write the events (the write part) and their projections (the read part) in the same model.
+If one model does not work for you, then move on to two models.
+As said, you will be surprised how far you can go with a simple RDBS.
+There is a reason, they are still around.
+- Scalability Requirements: You must prove that you have a performance problem first.
+Have you tried using one model?
+Do you have numbers, which point to performance problems?
+Or are you building a Twitter architecture for your small proof of concept application?
+- Most people, who apply this pattern, hope to improve the design of their system and make it easier to maintain.
+This is a huge misunderstanding about the advantages and disadvantages of this architecture.
+CQRS is to be used with extreme caution because there are very few use-cases, where it solves more problems than it creates.

 #### EDD Event Driven Design